Content Syndication Basics: Who, What, Where, When, Why & How

 You have a great start there, now what you can do is choose the best blog you’ve written, use it as a script for a video, and film it.

 Now you have a video that you can upload to YouTube.
+As you require certain amounts of growth, you may find sources to buy YouTube channels for instant growth.
 If these two formats are not enough, feel free to take out the video part and just use the recording for a podcast.
 Voila!